 Scientists from Moscow Institute for Physics and Technology, Space Research Institute of the Russian Academy of Sciences (IKI), and Pulkovo Observatory discovered a unique neutron star, the magnetic field of which is apparent only when the star is seen under a certain angle relative to the observer.
 Previously, all neutron stars could be grouped into two big families: the first one included objects where the magnetic field manifests itself during the whole spin cycle, and the other one included objects where the magnetic field is not measured at all.
 The neutron star GRO J2058+42 studied by the researchers offers an insight into the internal structure of neutron star’s magnetic field only at a certain phase of its rotational period.
 The work was published in the Astrophysical Journal Letters and supported by the Russian Science Foundation.

-Neutron stars are superdense objects with the radius of about 10 km and the mass of 1.4–2.5 mass of the Sun.
-Neutron stars are born as a result of supernova explosions that can be lead to such compression of the matter that electrons merge with protons and form neutrons, resulting in colossal masses in small volumes.
-Moreover, the magnetic field strength at the surface of the neutron star after the collapse may reach 1011–1012 G (which is tens of millions times higher than achieved in the most powerful Earth labs).
+Neutron stars are superdense objects with a radius of about 10 km (6 miles) and a mass of 1.4–2.5 mass of the Sun.
+Neutron stars are born as a result of supernova explosions that can lead to such compression of the matter that electrons merge with protons and form neutrons, resulting in colossal masses in small volumes.
+Moreover, the magnetic field strength at the surface of the neutron star after the collapse may reach 1011–1012 G (which is tens of millions of times higher than achieved in the most powerful Earth labs).
 Typically, neutron stars have a dipole configuration of the magnetic field, i.e. they have two poles (similar to the Earth, which has the North and the South magnetic poles).